lvenier/tfit/doc/rules-and-configuration.md

 ## Startup Rules

-Box4Fit starts by loading local assets, creating a p5.js canvas, starting the webcam runtime, and waiting for ml5.js BodyPose to detect the player.
+Box4Fit starts by loading local assets, creating a p5.js canvas, starting the webcam runtime, and waiting for ml5.js BodyPose readiness.
+Pose readiness and movement detection are documented in [move-recognition.md](move-recognition.md).

-The game becomes ready when the camera can see:

-- Nose
-- Left wrist
-- Right wrist

-Each part must have confidence greater than `0.1`.
-If the app cannot detect the required parts after the readiness window, it shows a detection error.

 ## Main Modes